robertscotthoward/newdays/README.md

 A demo of a very simple Single Page Application that only uses jQuery - no Angular; no React.
 Minimal functions.

 Subpages are stored in the "pages" folder.
+# Data
 `data.json` drives most of the site and menus.
 The "pages" key is a list of page objects.
 These generate the menus and refer to pages that are loaded.
 The entire object can be rendered as substitute handlebars in the subpages.

+The structure of this data file is:

+* pages: a list of 'page' objects to load in at runtime making the site a Single Page Application.
+The order determines the menu order.
+The first is assumed to be the home page.
+* page.id: the unique identifier of the page; no spaces
+* page.route:
+* page.background:
+* page.text:
+* page.url: the relative URL of the page to load.
+DEFAULT = "pages/{page.id}.html
+* page.menu: an optional menu object that determines if the page generates a corresponding menu link.
+* page.menu/text: the text to appear in the menu item.
+DEFAULT = uppercase(id)

+# Favicon Icon
+Generated here: https://www.favicon.cc then uploaded as `favicon.ico` to root web directory.

+# Run as local web server
+* Install npm
+* Run once `npm install -g http-server`
+* Go to application folder
+* Run `cmd`
+* Run `http-server`